influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/azureEventHubsTrigger.md

 withPayload(payload)
 ```

-Payload is the list of key-value extracted from an event payload to construct the request payload.
+"Payload is the list of key-value extracted from an event payload to construct the request payload."

 ### fn withPayloadMixin